 Dog flu is an illness caused by viral infection that mostly affects the respiratory system.
-The viruses that cause flu in dogs—CIV H3N8 and H3N2—can spread quickly and easily, and because most dogs have no natural immunity against CIV, virtually all dogs exposed to the virus become infected.
-It is extremely contagious.
+It’s extremely contagious.
+The viruses that cause flu in dogs—CIV H3N8 and H3N2—can spread quickly and easily, and because most dogs have no natural immunity against CIV, almost all exposed dogs become infected.

 Symptoms Of Dog Flu

 The most common symptom of dog flu is a soft, wet cough that may last three to four weeks.

 Like human flu, dog flu can lead to more serious conditions like pneumonia, and although most dogs survive the condition, up to eight percent of dogs who get the flu can die from infection.

 Dog flu cannot be diagnosed by symptoms alone.
 A vet will need to perform blood tests to find out if a dog has the flu.

 Recognizing the signs of dog flu is not enough to prevent spreading the disease.
 In fact, by the time a CIV-infected dog shows signs of illness, the dog is likely to have stopped spreading the virus.

 Prior to showing signs of illness, dogs can spread CIV to surrounding objects, which become sources of infection, as well as directly to other dogs.

 About 20 percent of infected dogs will show no signs of disease but can still spread CIV to other dogs.

 The cause of dog flu symptoms is infection by the CIV H3N8 or H3N2 virus.
 CIV is spread through direct dog-to-dog contact and through airborne particles released when an infected dog coughs or sneezes.
 It can also be spread on items in a dog’s environment, such as food bowls or bedding.